SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Conclusion and Limitations

 Finally, we describe the annotation pipeline~(Sec.~\ref{supp:annotation}) and data collection guidelines~(Sec.~\ref{supp:collection}).

-Please see the included project page for videos of (1) our cleaning robot operation, (2) annotated examples, and (3) the annotation workflow for sequences.
-To preserve anonymity, code and data will be publicly released upon acceptance.
+Please see the included supplementary html file for videos of (1) our cleaning robot operation, (2) annotated examples, and (3) the annotation workflow for sequences.
+To preserve anonymity, the data will be publicly released upon acceptance.
+The self-contained codebase is attached in the supplementary zip file.